jordaniza/ve-explainer/README.md

 In the event that the last checkpoint was written mid week, integer math is used to round t_i to the start of a given week.

-We then enter a for loop of up to 255 iterations. t_i is incremegted by a week each loop, including at the start - this crucially prevents us writing out of order GlobalPoints in the event that the most recent point was ahead of the floored initial t_i value.
+We then enter a for loop of up to 255 iterations. t_i is incremented by a week each loop, including at the start - this crucially prevents us writing out of order GlobalPoints in the event that the most recent point was ahead of the floored initial t_i value.

 ```solidity
   for (uint256 i = 0; i < 255; ++i) {